djacobow/alexa_metar/README.md

 # use it live

 This skill is live on Amazon right now. (as of 6/2016).
-It is called "Airpot METAR Reader" and is free.
+It is called "Dave's Airport METAR Reader" and is free.
+It may be slightly behind this repo at any given time.

 # alexa_metar